-Call them stereostypes.
+Call them stereotypes.
 Or call it physics.
 Either way, there is a definite, clear, “Swimmer’s build.”
 Of course, we can’t always help our inherited physique to attain *perfection*, but we can improve our swimming in other ways.
-My favorite tool is my waterproof ipod and headphones from Underwater Audio, where I blast my favorite tunes while I speed through the water.
+My favorite tool is my waterproof iPod and headphones from Underwater Audio, where I blast my favorite tunes while I speed through the water.
 The Swimbuds Sport headphones, designed for flipturns, offer excellent sound quality in and out of the water, and come with a variety of tips to find that perfect watertight seal and comfortable fit.

 Do you have the swimmer’s build though?
 Let’s find out what that means…